jamie-54/LaTex_VSCode_EndNote/README.md

 #### Configure

-After installing LaTeX workshop Requires some configuration.
+After installing, LaTeX workshop Requires some configuration.
 To do this:
 * Open the VS Code Command (`Shift` + `Ctrl` + `P` Windows) or (`Shift` + `Cmd` + `P` macOS) or (F1)
 * Search `Open User Settings JSON`
 * Click on the file
 * Now copy and paste the following inside the brackets {} of your `settings.json` file

 <details><summary>JSON</summary>
   <p>